thibaut-neoledge/azure-docs.fr-fr/articles/security/security-microsoft-trust-center.md

 <properties
-   pageTitle="Centre de gestion de la confidentialité Microsoft | Microsoft Azure" description="Le Centre de gestion de la confidentialité Microsoft vous fournit les informations qui vous permettent de vous assurer que la plateforme Azure sur laquelle vous exécutez vos services est sécurisée." services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Microsoft Trust Center | Microsoft Azure"
+   description="The Microsoft Trust center provides you the information you need to be confident that the Azure platform on which you run your services is secure." services="security" documentationCenter="na" authors="TomShinder"